christianThardy/christianThardy.github.io/amplification-suppression.md

 The paper demonstrates that directions of negative curvature often contain significant potential for loss improvement.
 Seems pretty obvious, but supports my hypothesis that suppression mechanisms play a crucial role in enabling reasoning capabilities.
 In optimization terms, moving along directions of negative curvature can produce larger decreases in the loss function during training than moving along directions of positive curvature because positive curvature directions saturate.
 So a simple explanation would be that models actively develop suppression mechanisms because they significantly reduce loss in reasoning tasks that require maintaining multiple representational states like ToM or counterfactual reasoning.
 This is why selective attention is so crucial.

 My next steps are to establish causality beyond correlation, so I'll need comphrehensive interventional studies.
-After that I can see interesting aignment relevant investigations coming from this work in the form of behavioral detection, mechanism steering, novel loss functions or advanced low-rank updates to mechanisms.
+After that I can imagine interesting aignment relevant investigations coming from this work in the form of behavioral detection, mechanism steering, ReFT training on counterfactual suppression interventions, novel loss functions or low-rank updates to mechanisms.

 But an important limitation of my analysis is the gap between Hessian negative eigenvalues, which operate at the level of the entire loss landscape, and negative diagonal eigenvalues of the OV circuit, which function at the level of attention mechanisms.
 While both involve negative eigenvalues associated with suppression, they operate at different levels of abstraction.
 The Hessian eigenvalues influence how parameters update during training, potentially shaping how OV circuits develop their suppression characteristics.
 While this relationship is plausible, it remains largely theoretical to me, but I can't wait to test it.